Unconditionally: Production and release

 The music video for "Unconditionally", directed by Brent Bonacorso, was filmed in London during October 2013.
 It was partly inspired by the costume drama films Dangerous Liaisons and Anna Karenina.
-During an interview with MTV, Bonacorso talked about the concept for the video.
-He stressed that he wanted to match the song's tone with its visual, explaining that he wanted to depict a "more mysterious, elegant and sophisticated world to live in..... less about a time period and more about creating an impression and a feeling."
-As the song essentially discusses the feeling of love, the video itself sees Perry amidst scenarios which indirectly refer to the power of it.
+During an interview with MTV News, Bonacorso talked about the concept for the video.
+He stressed that he wanted to match the song's tone with its visual, explaining that he wanted to depict a "more mysterious, elegant and sophisticated world to live in. ... less about a time period and more about creating an impression and a feeling."
+As the song essentially discusses the feeling of love, the video itself sees Perry amidst scenarios which refer to the power of it.
 The video is set in two different spaces, as Perry is found both in a snowy background and in a ballroom surrounded by dancers, which are mostly dressed in black apparel.
 Those settings were used to represent "different part[s] of the subconscious".
 The video premiered through MTV on November 19, 2013.